solidjs-community/solid-primitives/packages/createIntersectionObserver/README.md

-# solid-create-timer
+# solid-create-intersection-observer

-A timer wrapper to handle setTimeouot and setInterval.
+Creates a helper to manage IntersectionObserver.

 ## How to use it